 - CEC and

 - Angiographic core laboratory.

-24 active sites (plus 10 sites to be added) managed by CERC.
+32 active sites managed by CERC.